-We are ready now to unveil some popular myths on price elasticity, and we’ll show you that the perception of your prices by customers is flexible, and it’s possible to calculate it.
+Many myths revolve around price elasticity.
+We’re here to show you that the perception of your prices by your customers is flexible, and how it’s possible to calculate it.

-Suppose you’re a pizzaiolo.
-When the price of pizza is $4, the demand is 60 slices of pizza per day.
-When the price is $2, the demand is 80 slices per day.
+Let’s say we are calculating the PE for a pizzeria in London.
+When they set the price of a slice of pizza at £4, the demand is 60 pizza slices per day.
+If a slice of pizza is sold at £2, the demand is 80 slices per day.

 2 = 20